NishantIyer/espfa/README.md

-# ESP32 Local Port Forwarder
+# ESP32 Port Forwarding Accelerator by Nishant Iyer

-# ESP32 Local Port Forwarder
+# ESPFA

 This is a firmware to use the ESP32 as Port Forwarder on the same network.
 The binary can be installed as described way below.